83 suspects in English soccer sex abuse inquiry

 Story highlights

-- 83 potential suspects in sexual abuse in UK football
+- 83 suspects in UK sex abuse case

-- 98 clubs involved in the investigation
+- 98 soccer clubs involved in investigation

 (CNN)There are now 83 potential suspects and 98 teams involved in the inquiry into historic child sexual abuse in English football, the National Police Chiefs' Council revealed.